+- (B) actuarial function;

+- (C) investment decision-making processes;

+- (D) reinsurance decision-making processes;

-- (E) business strategy/finance decision-making processes; - (F) compliance function; - (G) financial reporting/internal auditing; and - (H) market conduct decision-making processes. - (i) Severability.
+- (E) business strategy/finance decision-making processes;

+- (F) compliance function;

+- (G) financial reporting/internal auditing; and

+- (H) market conduct decision-making processes.

+(i) Severability.
 If any portion of this section, or its application to any person or circumstance, is held invalid, the determination does not affect other portions of this section or its applications that can be given effect without the invalid portion or application.
 To this end, the provisions of this rule are severable.

 CERTIFICATION.
-This agency certifies that legal counsel has reviewed the proposal and found it to be within the agency's authority to adopt.
+This agency certifies that legal counsel has reviewed the adoption and found it to be a valid exercise of the agency's legal authority.